Blinorot/pytorch_project_template/README.md

 - [PyTorch Basics](https://github.com/markovka17/dla/tree/2024/week01/intro_to_pytorch): several notebooks with [PyTorch](https://pytorch.org/docs/stable/index.html) basics and corresponding seminar recordings from the [LauzHack Deep Learning Bootcamp](https://github.com/LauzHack/deep-learning-bootcamp/).

+- [Accelerate Quicktour](https://huggingface.co/docs/accelerate/quicktour): explanation of the core differences between classic training and `accelerate`-training pipelines.
+You can also check the tutorials on the same page.

+- [Transformers Quicktour](https://huggingface.co/docs/transformers/quicktour): explanation of the `transformer` basics and what `PreTrainedModel` allows to do.

 To start working with a template, just click on the `use this template` button.

 <a href="https://github.com/Blinorot/pytorch_project_template/generate">